 Upper Respiratory Infection

-Types of upper respiratory infection include the common cold (head cold), the flu, tonsillitis, laryngitis, and sinus infection.
+Types of upper respiratory infection include the common cold (head cold), the mild flu, tonsillitis, laryngitis, and sinus infection.
 Of the upper respiratory infection symptoms, the most common is a cough.
-Other symptoms of upper respiratory infection may include stuffy or runny nose, sore throat, sneezing, muscle aches, and headache.
+Lung infections may also lead to a stuffy or runny nose, sore throat, sneezing, achy muscles, and headache.

 Lower Respiratory Infection

-Lower respiratory infection can be caused by bronchitis, pneumonia, respiratory syncytial virus (RSV), severe flu, or tuberculosis, for example).
+Lower respiratory infections may be found in your lungs or breathing airways.
+They can be caused by viral infections like the severe flu or bacterial infections like tuberculosis.
 Lower respiratory infection symptoms include a severe cough that may produce mucus (phlegm), cause shortness of breath, chest tightness, and wheezing when exhaling.

-Whooping cough (pertussis) caused by the Bordetella pertussis bacterium.
-Whooping cough is a highly contagious respiratory infection characterized by uncontrollable, violent coughing that can make it difficult to breathe.
-The whooping cough sound comes from an ill person taking a deep breath after a coughing fit, making a "whooping" sound in the process of sucking air in.
+Whooping cough (pertussis) is caused by the Bordetella pertussis bacterium.
+Uncontrollable, violent coughing that can make it difficult to breathe is characteristic of this lung infection.
+The whooping sound comes from an ill person sucking in air after a coughing fit.
+Anyone, including adults, can get pertussis, but infants stand a particularly severe, even life-threatening, risk.

 The pertussis vaccine is recommended for both adults and children.
 This vaccine helps prevent the spread of infection of whooping cough in infants and others.
-Whooping cough vaccines are available beginning at 2 months old, with subsequent doses (booster shots) required throughout early adolescence.
+Vaccines are available beginning at 2 months old, and typically require four more doses at regular intervals with the last dose given at age 4-6.

-As with any seasonal flu, swine flu symptoms can include fever, cough, sore throat, a general feeling of being unwell (malaise), headache, chills, muscle pain, and joint pain.
-Swine flu symptoms can also include vomiting and diarrhea.
+As with any seasonal flu, swine flu can cause fever, throat pain, a general feeling of being unwell (malaise), headache, chills, muscle pain, and joint pain.
+This lung infection may also cause vomiting and diarrhea.

 Swine Flu Vaccine